AdobeDocs/experience-manager-64.nl-NL/help/mobile/phonegap-add-analytics-to-apps.md

 ---
 title: Adobe Analytics toevoegen aan uw mobiele toepassing
-seo-title: Adobe Analytics toevoegen aan uw mobiele toepassing
+seo-title: Add Adobe Analytics to your Mobile Application
 description: Volg deze pagina voor meer informatie over het gebruik van Mobile App Analytics in uw AEM-toepassingen door integratie met Adobe Mobile Services.
-seo-description: Volg deze pagina voor meer informatie over het gebruik van Mobile App Analytics in uw AEM-toepassingen door integratie met Adobe Mobile Services.
+seo-description: Follow this page to learn about how you can use Mobile App Analytics in your AEM Apps by integrating with Adobe Mobile Services.
 uuid: d3ff6f9b-0467-4abe-9a59-b3495a6af0f8
 contentOwner: User
 content-type: reference